refraction-ray/general-notes/lectures/Breif Intro to Machine Learning for Physicists.md

 ### Random Forest

 Lots of trees (bagging method) make the forest.
 To generate each tree, we need data samples from all the data (dataset N and features M).
 We sample with replacement N times of data and with $$m<<M$$ features for each tree.
 No pruning process is needed for the forest.
 Use the mode of all the trees as the final prediction.
 Typically, the number of trees is of size 100 to 1000.
 One can use cross validation to find the optimal number of trees.
-It is interesting that instead of the mode, the variation of predictions amonst trees is also of meaning.
+It is interesting that instead of the mode, the variation of predictions amonst trees is also meaningful.

 ### Regression